2009–10 NHL season: Phoenix Coyotes bankruptcy and sale

 The Phoenix Coyotes' holding company, Dewey Ranch Hockey LLC, filed for Chapter 11 bankruptcy.
-In a statement, Moyes announced that he had agreed in principle to sell the team to PSE Sports and Entertainment, headed by Research in Motion co-CEO Jim Balsillie, for $212.5 million.
+In a statement, Moyes announced that he had agreed in principle to sell the team to PSE Sports and Entertainment, headed by Research in Motion co-CEO Jim Balsillie, for US$212.5 million.
 As part of the deal, Balsillie intended to move the Coyotes to Hamilton, Ontario.
 Although initial reports said that Balsillie was considering Kitchener as well, Hamilton already has an NHL-sized arena in place, Copps Coliseum, and Balsillie was already in talks with city officials to secure a lease for the arena.
 Hamilton had previously bid for an NHL team in the 1990s, losing out to Ottawa.
 Balsillie had previously made unsuccessful approaches to purchase the Pittsburgh Penguins and Nashville Predators, with the intent of relocating either team to Hamilton.

 The NHL opposed the bankruptcy and the matter went to Phoenix bankruptcy court.
 Two other potential bidders for the team emerged, Jerry Reinsdorf, owner of the Chicago White Sox and Ice Edge Holdings.
 Bankruptcy hearings were held from May until September.
 Reinsdorf and Ice Edge did not bid for the team, and the NHL put in the only rival bid for the team at court.

 In September, a Phoenix bankruptcy court rejected offers from the NHL and Jim Balsillie, ending Balsillie's plan to move the Coyotes to Hamilton.
 The NHL's offer was rejected because it left out creditors Jerry Moyes and Wayne Gretzky.
 On Balsillie's offer, Judge Redfield T. Baum refused to sanction the use of bankruptcy to force relocation of a franchise on a league.
 Gretzky, who was head coach of the team for the previous four seasons, stayed away from training camp and was replaced.
 The Coyotes played their first home game to a sell-out; however, attendance was lower at other games in the month of October.
 Later in the month, the NHL and Moyes came to a tentative agreement to transfer ownership of the Coyotes to the NHL.